ucan-wg/invocation/README.md

 The Arguments (`arg`) field, MAY contain any parameters expected by the Resource/Operation pair, which MAY be different between different Resources and Operations, and is thus left to the executor to define the shape of this data.
 This field MUST be representable as a map or keyword list.

-UCAN capabilities provided in [Proofs] MAY impose certain constraint on the type of `input`s allowed.
+UCAN capabilities provided in proofs MAY impose certain constraint on the type of Arguments allowed.

 ### 3.1.3 Subject